 Lastly, one of the best things we can do for our teens that ALSO gives us bridge-building opportunities is to involve them in meaningful work.

-As my teen grows, I want to give her more responsibility to do the “fun” things too, like help planning the meals for the week and the grocery list.
+As my teen grows, I want to give her more responsibility to do the “fun” things too.

 Cliff notes to bridge building